ANSSI-FR/rust-guide/src/04_language.md

 way that they are implemented correctly.
 The danger is real: an incorrect implementation may lead to **undefined behavior**.

-Fortunately, in most case, one does not need to implement it.
+Fortunately, in most cases, one does not need to implement it.
 In Rust, almost all primitive types are `Send` and `Sync`, and for most compound types the implementation is automatically provided by the Rust compiler.
 Notable exceptions are:

 - Raw pointers are neither `Send` nor `Sync` because they offer no safety guards.
 - `UnsafeCell` is not `Sync` (and as a result `Cell` and `RefCell` aren't either) because they offer interior mutability (mutably shared value).
 - `Rc` is neither `Send` nor `Sync` because the reference counter is shared and